antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 * macOS: `~/Library/Application\ Support/PolyMC/`

 ### Portable
-In the root directory of the installation
+In the root directory of the launcher